CALGARY COIN

 1987 BRASS DOLLAR

 1987 Loon dollars, the first of this series, were issued in bank rolls (MS) and as Proof singles in a blue box.
-They are not found in the normal proof, specimen and proof-like sets as those contained voyageur nickel dollar instead
+They are not found in the proof, specimen and proof-like sets as those contained voyageur nickel dollars instead

 1988 BRASS DOLLAR